 The breast lift is an outpatient procedure which can take anywhere from one and a half to two and a half hours, depending on how much skin is to be removed, and whether or not an implant is to be placed.
 It is usually performed under general anesthesia with a board certified anesthesiologist, although in circumstances where only a small amount of skin is to be removed, sedation and local anesthesia may be utilized.

-If you would like more information on breast lift surgery, or if you would like to schedule a consultation with board-certified plastic surgeon Dr. John Zimmermann, please contact the Aesthetic Surgery Center of Napa Valley today.
+If you would like more information on breast lift surgery, or if you would like to schedule a consultation with Dr. John Zimmermann, please contact us at the Aesthetic Institute of Napa Valley today.